mikeslattery/tunic/README.md

 ### Limitations

 * Currently, Tunic only installs [Linux Mint with Cinnamon, 64 bit](https://blog.linuxmint.com/?p=3832).
-* We are working on support for Windows 7 and 8, and other Debian/Ubuntu based Linux distros.
+* We are working on support for Windows 7 and 8, MBR, and other Debian/Ubuntu based Linux distros.
-* There are no short term plans for MBR or 32 bit support.
 * Error handling needs improvement.
 A failed install could leave the system in an undesirable state.

 ### What Tunic Does